cloud-coder/docker-lab-2016/part-3/README.md

 1. Now validate that the data is still there from step 5.
 Again go to `http://$(docker-machine ip worker-1):8080/explorer`

-1. Let's stop nginx and make sure we have exactly one instance on every node in the cluster withthe `global` mode option.
+1. Let's stop nginx and make sure we have exactly one instance on every node in the cluster with the `global` mode option.

     ```
     docker service rm gateway